WTFAcademy/WTF-Cairo/22_Snapshot/readme.md

 ## Summary

-In this tutorial, we have explored snapshots in Cairo, a powerful feature that enables efficient management of data immutability and ownership.
+In this tutorial, we have explored snapshots in Cairo, a powerful feature that enables efficient management of ownership.
 By understanding snapshots, you can ensure safer function calls and maintain control over your data in your code.